Thank God for the work he did in and through RCCI's Ministry Launch Party! See below for a photo gallery capturing highlights from the night...

 THE RACE & CHRISTIAN COMMUNITY INITIATIVE

-In doing so, we aim to nurture and give shape to a missional community of Christians who are committed to racial reconciliation.
+In doing so, we aim to strengthen and give shape to a missional community of Christians who are committed to racial reconciliation.
 We envision this community as a place that develops strategic relationships, offers support, and shares resources for growth and action.

 At present, the initial focus of RCCI is to equip White evangelicals for the work of racial reconciliation.
 We recognize the role and responsibility of White people to do self-work in becoming more effective agents of biblical racial reconciliation.
 As staff capacity and experiences grow, we will expand the services of RCCI to directly engage Christians of other races.